KomaGR/softeng2018-dns/CONTRIBUTING.md

 ### Commits

 * Use only English in commit messages.
-* Use present tense (e.g. "Fix error" and not "Fixed error")
+* Use present tense (e.g. "Fix error" and not "Fixed error").
 * Use imperative.
 "Fix", "Add", "Change" instead of "Fixes", "Adds", "Changes".
 * Don't end the summary line with a period.